-How to reconcile Zettle Income
+How to reconcile Zettle income

-This help guide article covers how to reconcile Zettle Income.
+This help guide article covers how to reconcile Zettle income.
 Zettle is similar to SumUp and Square in that as well as enabling organisations to accept income payment by card, it's also possible to be used as a till system, with both cash and card transactions being recorded.

-Within ExpensePlus there are 2 choices for how to reconcile Zettle Income (you will need to pick the one that will work best for you):
+Within ExpensePlus there are 2 choices for how to reconcile Zettle income (you will need to pick the one that will work best for you):

-• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of Zettle Transactions, or where all transactions are typically either just card donations or relate to just one event (and you wish to bulk together similar income transactions and fees).
+• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of Zettle transactions, or where all transactions are typically either just card donations, or relate to just one event (and you wish to bulk together similar income transactions and fees).

 Option 1: Splitting payouts manually using the 'mixed income' option